 In all of this, we note that governments must make choices about spending money now even if it means spending less money later.
 We attempt to describe this trade-off with discount rates.
 A higher interest rate means that future outcomes receive less weight; you can think of it as a "hurdle rate" for public projects.
 If the future is discounted at 4%, fewer projects will clear the hurdle than if the rate is 2% or 1%.
 The higher interest rate also means that future benefits are discounted more heavily so have a smaller current value.
 Current government policies use a panoply of discount rates.
+(Different agencies use different discount rates - not rational, but that's government.)

 Terminology: a "basis point" is one-hundredth of a percentage point.
-So if the Fed raises rates by one half of one percent (say, from 0.25% to 0.75%) then this is a cut of 50 basis points (bp, sometimes pronounced "bip") from 25 bp to 75 bp.
-Ordinary folks with, say, \$1000 in their savings accounts don't see much of a change (50 bp less means \$5) but if you're a major institution with \$100m at short rates then that can get into serious money.
+So if the Fed raises rates by one half of one percent (say, from 0.25% to 0.75%) then this is 50 basis points (bp, sometimes pronounced "bip") from 25 bp to 75 bp.
+Ordinary folks with, say, \$1000 in their savings accounts don't see much of a change (50 bp means \$5) but if you're a major institution with \$100m at short rates then that can get into serious money.